-The SENDCO, in collaboration with the class teachers and year leaders will decide the action required to help children make progress.
+The SENDCO, in collaboration with the Senior Leadership Team and class teachers, will decide the action required to help children make progress.
 The following will be considered when planning the appropriate support for children.

-- Results of previous assessments - Impact of additional provision - Provision and use of reasonable adjustment, alternative learning materials, special equipment and resources including use of space with minimal distraction. - Involvement of additional adult in the plan using the graduated approach; 'assess, do, review cycle' - Staff development /training to undertake more effective strategies - Access to LEA support services for advice on strategies, equipment, or staff training.
+- Results of previous assessments - Impact of additional provision - Provision and use of reasonable adjustment, alternative learning materials, special equipment and resources including use of space with minimal distraction - Involvement of additional adult in the plan using the graduated approach; 'assess, do, review cycle' - Staff development /training to undertake more effective strategies - Access to LA support services for advice on strategies, equipment, or staff training